AndersDeath/diary2/000-current.md

 # 22 March - Wednesday - Yerevan - 174 day of immigration

 Well, Recharge company rejected me.
+It's sad because it was a great opportunity for immigration.